scalar-labs/scalardb/docs/configurations.md

 ### ScalarDB Server (gRPC)

-[ScalarDB Server](scalardb-server.md) is a standalone server that provides a gRPC interface to Scalar DB.
+[ScalarDB Server](scalardb-server.md) is a standalone server that provides a gRPC interface to ScalarDB.
 To interact with ScalarDB Server, you need to specify `grpc` for the `scalar.db.transaction_manager` property.

 The following configurations are available for ScalarDB Server: